Am I a Blue Box Steward?

 - Supplying Designated Materials: This relates to providing items directly or indirectly to residential consumers.
 Industrial, Commercial and Institutional sales do not count as supply.

 - Responsible Party: There is a hierarchy that determines which resident steward is responsible for supplied materials, going from brand owners to first importers.
-Franchisors are responsible for all franchisee material.
+Franchisors are responsible for all franchisee materials.

 When considering if your organization qualifies for a small business exemption, be sure to include any affiliates in calculating total revenue or tonnes of material: